hickorysb/SIT-Compatible-Mods/README.md

 # SIT 1.10.8827.30098 (EFT v0.14.1.1.28965) Compatible Mods
 This repo contains a list of mods compatible with SIT and relevant guides to installing them if the procedure differs from the standard.
+This repo is only a list of compatible mods and you should not report bugs here, do not report SIT related bugs or errors to the original mod authors.
+If a port is being maintained by a community member, please either report bugs to the linked repo or in the Discord.

 *Nested lists are requirements for the above mod*